OfficeDev/Office-Add-in-samples/Excel-custom-functions/web-worker/readme.md

 );

 ```

-Most of the above code is to handle the error case and Promise case.
+Most of the previous code handles the error case and Promise case.

-## Process results from web worker
+### Process results from the web worker

-The [functions.js](functions.js) listens to the message from the web worker and then resolve the proise or reject the promise.
+In [functions.js](functions.js), when a new web worker is created, it is provided a callback function to process the result.
+The callback function parses the data to determine the outcome of the job.
+It resolves or rejects the promise as determined by the job result data.

 ```JavaScript
         // create a new web worker
         var webWorker = new Worker("functions-worker.js");